top of page

 greetings

-Kwe'.
-I'm an L'nu (MI'kmaw) mother to two teenagers, spouse to a basket-maker, as well as being an ecologist and narrative artist.
-I have shared my word-based art as a poet, playwright, podcaster, oral storyteller, actor, singer, and cultural interpreter.
+I have shared my stories as a poet, playwright, podcaster, oral storyteller, actor, singer, and cultural interpreter.
 Welcome to my artist website.
-Wela'lin, thank you for visiting.

 Photo by Dan Froese